eugenkleinschmidt/tenma-serial/README.md

 # tenma-applet gtk_indicator

 A very simple GTK indicator to control a tenma DC power supply from a graphical desktop.
-Provides ON, OFF and RESET facilities.
+Provides on, off and RESET facilities.
 Simply start it with:

     tenma-applet